yuval-a/deriveODM/readme.md

     var ship = new Ship("a new ship");
 ```
 You will first see the `console.log` message from the `_created` and *then* the message from the (extended class) constructor.
-After a short while, when the document is inserted on the db - you will see messages logged from the `_inserted` method (if a `console.log` was defined there and `debugMode` was defined with `true` when initializing the `Model` module).
+After a short while, when the document is inserted on the DB - you will see messages logged from the `_inserted` method (if a `console.log` was defined there and `debugMode` was defined with `true` when initializing the `Model` module).

 #### Database Persistence Callbacks